GasparyanG/zao/glossary.md

 - [~] table.c    : create function in memory.h to handle allocation in one place
 - [x] compiler.c : compute hash.
 - [x] vm.c       : handle string stack overflow error properly.
-- [] vm.c       : show line of error.
 - [x] compiler   : think about a + b = c + d expression's compilation.
 - [x] vm.c       : you will feel that Value* is wrong in here, so chagne it to Value.
 - [x] compiler.c : implement declaration as well (this is just initialization).
 - [x] vm.c       : implement bang case.
-- [] compiler.c : why does 1 is being subtracted ?
-- [] compiler.c : why does 0 is being converted to 8 ?
 - [x] compiler.c : for optimization same, implement short circuit.
 - [x] compiler.c : pass identifier error message.
 - [x] compiler.c : extract method initCompiler -> initFunction.